https://www.deakin.edu.au/__data/assets/image/0006/2485365/19313_master-of-sustainability-professional_hero.jpg

 Australian Qualifications Framework (AQF) recognition

-The award conferred upon completion is recognised in the Australian Qualifications Framework at Level 9.
+The award conferred upon completion is recognised in the Australian Qualifications Framework at Level 9

 Course structure

-• Completion of DAI001 Academic Integrity Module (0-credit point compulsory unit)
+• DAI001 Academic Integrity and Respect at Deakin (0-credit point compulsory unit)

-• Completion of STP710 Career Tools for Employability (0-credit point compulsory unit)
+• STP710 Career Tools for Employability (0-credit point compulsory unit)

-• Three (3) core units (3 credit points)
+• 3 core units (3 credit points)

 • 1 specialisation (4 credit points)

-• A nine (9) credit point pathway in:
+• a 9 credit point pathway in:

-• Research pathway (subject to meeting unit requirements)* OR
+• research pathway (subject to meeting unit requirements)* OR

-• Industry practice pathway (subject to meeting unit requirements)^ OR
+• industry practice pathway (subject to meeting unit requirements)^ OR

-• Advanced discipline coursework pathway
+• advanced discipline coursework pathway

-* Students must have passed 7 level 7 units (6 units must be SLE coded units) and a WAM of 70 to be eligible for the Research Pathway.
+* Students must have passed 7 level 7 units (6 units must be SLE coded units) and a WAM of 70 to be eligible for the research pathway.

 Students are required to meet the University's academic progress and conduct requirements.